mahmoodlab/SISH/docs/README.md

-FAIRY
+SISH
 ===========
 Fast and Scalable Image Search for Histology

 [[arXiv]](https://arxiv.org/abs/2107.13587)

-***TL;DR:** FAIRY is a histology whole slide image search pipeline that scales with O(1) and maintains constant search speed regardless of the size of the database.
-FAIRY uses self-supervised deep learning to encode meaningful representations from WSIs and a Van Emde Boas tree for fast search, followed by an uncertainty-based ranking algorithm to retrieve similar WSIs.
-We evaluated FAIRY on multiple tasks and datasets with over 22,000 patient cases spanning 56 disease subtypes.
-We additionally demonstrate that FAIRY can be used to assist with the diagnosis of rare cancer types where sufficient cases may not be available to train traditional deep models.*
+***TL;DR:** SISH is a histology whole slide image search pipeline that scales with O(1) and maintains constant search speed regardless of the size of the database.
+SISH uses self-supervised deep learning to encode meaningful representations from WSIs and a Van Emde Boas tree for fast search, followed by an uncertainty-based ranking algorithm to retrieve similar WSIs.
+We evaluated SISH on multiple tasks and datasets with over 22,000 patient cases spanning 56 disease subtypes.
+We additionally demonstrate that SISH can be used to assist with the diagnosis of rare cancer types where sufficient cases may not be available to train traditional deep models.*
 <p align="center">
     <img src="../assets/FISH_github_front_long.gif" alt="Teaser" width="600">
 </p>